-Spaghetti.
-Such a classic meal.
+Spaghetti is such a classic meal.
 Is there anything better than a big plate full of perfectly cooked pasta, topped with a rich and meaty sauce, some grated Parmesan cheese and fresh minced basil?
 Not in my book!

 For me, my favorite spaghetti sauces all have meat in them.
 What can I say, I like meat 🙂 What about you?
 Do you prefer meat-free spaghetti sauce?
 A meat sauce?
 Meatballs?

-Usually, to get a great tasting sauce, you have to let it simmer and let those flavors meld together for a while… like an hour or so.
+Usually, to get a great tasting sauce, you have to let it simmer and let those flavors meld together for a while… like several hours, or more.
 Well I don’t know about you, but I just don’t have that kind of time most nights.

 This sauce cooks for 8 hours, so you’re free to go about your day.
-Then come dinner time, all you have to do is boil your pasta 🙂 Simple enough right?
+Then come dinner time, all you have to do is boil your pasta!
+Simple enough right?